Skills4EOSC-WP3/Training-Material/resources/LU07 - Understanding Open Science and Its Benefits - investing in Open Science/LU7 - Content.md

     - FAIR Learning Unit Template
 ---

-# Fundamentals of Open Science
+# Understanding Open Science and Its Benefits - investing in Open Science

 Introduction

 ## Learning Objectives

-- Recognise the role of policymakers toward taking a proactive approach to supporting OS practices
-- Apply knowledge of the essential elements to develop effective open science policies, including implementing data sharing mandates, enforcing open access publication requirements, and adopting open licensing strategies.
-- Evaluate the role of interdisciplinary collaboration, international engagement, and revised research evaluation criteria in supporting open science practices and contributions.
+- Recognize the need to invest in new competencies in open science
-- Create strategies to engage effectively with stakeholders, communicate open science principles, and establish mechanisms for monitoring progress and impact, thereby fostering comprehensive open science policies.
-- Engage deeply with the movement of Responsible Research assessment starting from DORA and leading up to the CoARA.
+- Recall best practices for implementing open science training programs
+- Discover opportunities for building a culture of openness and prepare/apply strategies to overcome resistance

 ## Target Audience